instaloader/instaloader/docs/cli-options.rst

    **Download geotags** when available.
 Geotags are stored as a text file with the location's name and a Google Maps link.
-This requires an additional request to the Instagram server for each picture, which is why it is disabled by default.
+This requires an additional request to the Instagram server for each picture.
+Requires :option:`--login`.

 .. option:: --comments, -C